blparker/learn-linear-algebra/_guides/Vectors.md

 ```

-Let's create a method to report the size of a vector, which as you recall is just the number of components in the vector:
+The first method we'll implement is a `size` method for getting the size of a vector (i.e., number of components):